 Approximately 60% of mechanical LBOs are caused by malignancies, 20% are caused by diverticular disease, and 5% are the result of colonic volvulus.[1, 5, 6] The most common causes of adult large-bowel obstruction are as follows:

 Obstructions caused by tumors tend to have a gradual onset and result from tumor growth narrowing the colonic lumen.

 Diverticulitis is associated with muscular hypertrophy of the colonic wall.
 Repetitive episodes of inflammation cause the colonic wall to become fibrotic and thickened, leading to luminal narrowing.

 A colonic volvulus results when the colon twists on its mesentery, which impairs the venous drainage and arterial inflow.
 Symptoms of this condition are usually abrupt.
 The cecum and sigmoid colon are most commonly affected.

 Volvulus typically occurs in elderly, debilitated individuals; patients living in an institutionalized setting; or patients with a history of chronic constipation.Volvulus may also be seen during pregnancy, most commonly occurring in the third trimester when the gravid uterus displaces the colon.

-Intussusception is primarily a pediatric disease; however, it is estimated that between 5% and 16% of all intussusceptions in the Western world occur in adults.
+Intussusception is primarily a pediatric disease; however, it is estimated that 5-16% of all intussusceptions in the Western world occur in adults.
 Two thirds of adult intussusception cases are caused by tumors.
 Two main types of intussusception affect the large bowel: enterocolic and colocolic.